Abdul Kadir Yusof

-Life
+Life and education

 Abdul Kadir was born in Parit Sakai, Muar, Johor in 1917.
+He began his education at Muar Government English School and later graduated from Raffles College in Singapore with a Diploma in Arts in 1941.
+A year later, he joined the Johor Civil Service and was seconded as a Circuit Magistrate in 1950.
+Abdul Kadir later pursue legal studies at Lincoln's Inn in 1952, graduating with a Barrister-at-Law in 1952 and was called to the English Bar the same year.

 During his lifetime, he was a member of the United Malays National Organisation, the leading party in the ruling coalition Barisan Nasional.
 He was a Tenggaroh State Assemblyman.

 Family

-Kadir is survived by his wife, politician Tun Fatimah Hashim, six children, nineteen grandchildren and 11 great-grandchildren.
+Kadir is survived by his wife, politician Fatimah Hashim, six children, nineteen grandchildren and 11 great-grandchildren.

-His eldest daughter, Mariam, was the Director of the Malaysian National Library and is now retired.
-His second son, Mohamed Shah, has now retired as Chairman of McDonald's Malaysia and Founder of Ronald McDonald's Children's Charity (RMCC) Malaysia.
-His third son, Professor Emeritus Dato' Dr Khalid Abdul Kadir was previously the Director of Hospital UKM, Kuala Lumpur, and is now the Dean of Medicine at Monash University Malaysia.
-His fourth son Datuk Ali Abdul Kadir is an accomplished accountant who has held such prestigious positions as Chairman of Ernst & Young, Chairman of the Securities Commission Malaysia, and recently retired as Chairman of Dubai Investment Group.
-His fifth son Abdul Karim is in business and adviser to a few public and private companies following a 17-year working stint in Japan.
-Faridah, his youngest daughter is also an adviser to a Danish Investment Bank.

 Death

-Abdul Kadir died of lung cancer at his home in Kuala Lumpur on 18 April 1992 and was buried in Makam Pahlawan near Masjid Negara, Kuala Lumpur.
+Abdul Kadir died of lung cancer at his home in Kuala Lumpur on 18 April 1992 and was buried in Makam Pahlawan near Masjid Negara, Kuala Lumpur on the next day.